 The duke’s youngest son, Richard III, would usurp the crown in turn from Edward’s sons.
 Richard’s own son would then die young, and the 3rd Duke of York had no grandsons left — no male heirs to carry on his lineage.
 Nevertheless, the duke’s bloodline would continue on the maternal path.
 With what could be further karmic irony, Richard III was usurped by the grandson of Henry VI’s maternal half-brother, who was crowned Henry VII.
 Henry VII married the 3rd Duke of York’s granddaughter, Elizabeth of York, and thus the commingled bloodlines the usurper Henry IV and the usurper Edward IV — bloodlines that would then rule together as Henry VIII.

-The rules of inheritance for monarchs in England was as much “what comes around goes around” as it was based on lineage.
+The rules of inheritance for monarchs in later Medieval England seems as much “what comes around goes around” as it was based on lineage.

 Of course the real heir to Edward III’s throne by his eldest son, Richard II, had died (suicide or murder; no one knows for sure) when Henry IV grabbed the throne … so the entirety of the Ward of the Roses was a squabbling among usurping wannabe’s.

 The fight for the crown among King Edward III’s descendants was as bloody, merciless, and self-interested as the fight to be Alpha Male in a troop of chimpanzees.
 No wonder Game of Thrones was modelled after the Wars of the Roses.
 Except with fewer dragons and terrifying creatures north of the Wall.